diegourban/linux-cheat-sheet/Process_Management.md

 * `-9` - kill the process without sending a terminate signal

 #### Examples
-* `killall firefox` - kill all the processes firefox processes
+* `killall firefox` - kill all the firefox processes
 * `kill -9 top` - kill all the process with name top without sending a terminate signal